 Roasted Red Pepper Hummus

-Roasted red pepper hummus is incredibly easy to make at home with just a few ingredients.
+Roasted red pepper hummus is incredibly easy to make at home with just a few ingredients, including chickpeas, roasted red peppers, tahini, olive oil, lemon juice and spices.
 It’s creamy, smooth, slightly smoky and full of flavor – a great healthy snack!

 The Best Roasted Red Pepper Hummus Recipe